bytebase/bytebase/docs/schema-update-guide.md

 ## Release
 Releaser should take the following steps for schema update release, at most once a month.
 A DDL file should only be moved forward to release only if the feature is completed and well tested.

-1. Create a new version directory in release, such as `release/1.6`.
+1. Create a new version directory in the release directory, such as `release/1.6`.
 1. Move DDLs to be released from `dev/1.6` to `release/1.6`.
 Rename DDL SQL file prefixes in sure the prefixes are in consecutively increasing order starting from `0000`.
-1. Rename directory `dev/1.6` to `dev/1.7`.
-If it's empty, add a placeholder SQL file `dev/1.7/0000__placeholder.sql`.
-Rename DDL SQL file prefixes in sure the prefixes are in consecutively increasing order starting from `0000`.
+2. Rename directory `dev/1.6` to `dev/1.7` which should contain the placeholder SQL file `dev/1.7/0000__placeholder.sql` at least.
+Rename DDL SQL file prefixes in sure the prefixes are in consecutively increasing order.
-1. Update `release/LATEST.sql` and `release/LATEST_DATA.sql` w.r.t.
+3. Update `release/LATEST.sql` and `release/LATEST_DATA.sql` w.r.t.
 DDLs to be released.
 This is a [PR example](https://github.com/bytebase/bytebase/pull/1011) so far.
 (TODO: auto-generate the latest schema)
-1. Copy over dev demo data to release demo directory for the changes to be released.
+4. Copy over dev demo data to release demo directory for the changes to be released.